ncatlab/nlab-content/pages/5/0/4/8/8405/content.md

-Higher dimensional transitions systems are thought of as modelling concurrent operation of interacting transitions systems.
+Higher dimensional transitions systems are thought of as modelling concurrent operation of interacting [[transition system]]s.
 They are related to applications of [[directed homotopy theory]], and [[directed algebraic topology]].

 ##References